The Destroyed Room (photograph)

 The Destroyed Room is a color photograph executed by Jeff Wall in 1978.
 The photograph was entirely created in a set and depicts a room with several damaged items, while the walls also show signs of destruction.
 The picture has the dimensions of 159 by 234 cm and is exhibited in a lightbox.
 It is held in the collection of the National Gallery of Canada, in Ottawa.

 Description

-The photograph was created in a set used to represent a destroyed room.
-No apparent indications are given about the causes of the destruction, but it can be deduced that it was a woman's room.
+The photograph was created in a set created to represent a destroyed room.
+No apparent indications are given for the causes of the destruction, but it can be deduced that it was a woman's room.
 The room shows a wrecked mattress at the center, surrounded by women's shoes and clothing, and other items.
 A cupboard, seen at the left corner, had its drawers open and searched.
 A small dancer figure is left intact at the top of the cupboard, perhaps as an ironic reference.
 The walls show also signs of destruction, particularly at the center of the room.
 The left side of the picture demonstrates the artificiality of the image, showing joints and the external wall of the studio.